davis-matthew/kokkos-resilience/README.md

 It is recommended to use the CMake presets to configure the project.
 More information on presets can be found [here](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
 Note that CMake 3.19 or higher is required to use presets, and to inherit from presets bundled with *Kokkos Resilience*, you need at least CMake 3.21.

 *Kokkos Resilience* includes a set of presets in `CMakePresets.json`.
-These can be inherited from and represent common aaplication configurations.
+These can be inherited from and represent common application configurations.

 #### CMake paths